Uyadav207/CityLink-Chemnitz/README.md

 # CityLink-Chemnitz
-an interactive map application for Chemnitz with data to access info about public and private facilities
+An interactive map application for Chemnitz with data to access info about public and private facilities.